-MAHMOUD KAREM Professor, British University and Former Ambassador to NATO and the EU and Commissioner Human Rights Council, Cairo espite the most recent achievements on the ground against ISIS (and here I would like to say that ISIS is not Islamic in any way), I think that it is too early to lower the guard, rejoice or slip into a mandatory hibernation.
+TERRORIST FUNDING: A LYNCHPIN BETWEEN EXTREMISM AND ARMED OPERATIONS espite the most recent achievements on the ground against ISIS (and here I would like to say that ISIS is not Islamic in any way), I think that it is too early to lower the guard, rejoice or slip into a mandatory hibernation.
 We should remain vigilant and actually we need to increase cooperation on a much wider scale.
 The enemy is indeed changing clothes in order to look very much like us.
 Today the NATO Foundation has assembled a panel with highly distinguished experts who will speak from national and international experiences.
 But allow me, as Chairman of this session, to say a few introductory remarks.